Suggestions for Putting Weight on a Skinny Dog – Part I

 Choose a Quality Dog Food

 Helping a healthy but thin dog gain weight requires creating an eating program that focuses on increasing your dog’s nutrition rather than simply adding calories.
 Too many calories too quickly could cause digestive upsets that might include vomiting and/or diarrhea.
 Adding too much fat could cause digestive issues, too, including inflammation of the pancreas.
-The best food for your dog is one made with meats, eggs, vegetables, and fruits while avoiding cereal grains, by products and meat meals.
-If your dog doesn’t have any grain allergies, I’d recommend The Honest Kitchen’s Revel or Keen.
-If your dog is intolerant to grains, Embark and Love are also good options for finding a delicious, but also nutritious food your dog will enjoy.
-Also keep in mind that the feeding guidelines for these foods are just suggestions.
+The best food for your dog is one made with meats, eggs, vegetables, and fruits while avoiding cereal grains, by-products, and meat meals.
+If your dog doesn’t have any grain allergies, I’d recommend The Honest Kitchen’s Whole Grain Chicken Recipe or Whole Grain Turkey Recipe.
+If your dog is intolerant to grains, Grain Free Turkey and Grain Free Beef are also good options for finding a delicious, but also nutritious food your dog will enjoy.
+Also, keep in mind that the feeding guidelines for these foods are just suggestions.
 If your dog seems to still be hungry you can always increase their serving size.

 Feed Small Meals Often